8 Films Similar to Harriet That Deserve Your Attention

 6. The Color Purple (1985)

 In Steven Spielberg’s ‘The Color Purple,’ the vibrant hues of resilience and self-discovery paint a riveting narrative.
-Adapted from Alice Walker’s novel, the film introduces us to Celie Johnson, played by Whoopi Goldberg, as she navigates the complex tapestry of her life in the early 20th-century South.
+Adapted from Alice Walker’s novel, the film introduces us to Celie Johnson (Whoopi Goldberg), as she navigates the complex tapestry of her life in the early 20th-century South.
 With an ensemble cast including Oprah Winfrey and Danny Glover, the film immerses audiences in a compelling exploration of love, sisterhood, and the triumph of the human spirit.
 Much like ‘Harriet,’ the movie celebrates the strength and fortitude of African-American individuals, offering a mesmerizing journey through the spectrum of emotions that define the pursuit of freedom and self-realization.

 5. Glory (1989)

 In the epic war drama ‘Glory,’ directed by Edward Zwick, the audience is transported to the Civil War era, where the 54th Massachusetts Infantry Regiment, one of the first African-American units, takes center stage.
-With compelling performances by Denzel Washington, Matthew Broderick, and Morgan Freeman, the film unfolds a poignant narrative of sacrifice and valor.
+Based on the books ‘Lay This Laurel’ and ‘One Gallant Rush,’ and driven by compelling performances by Denzel Washington, Matthew Broderick, and Morgan Freeman, the film unfolds a poignant narrative of sacrifice and valor.
 Zwick’s direction captures the emotional complexity of the characters and the challenges they face on and off the battlefield.
 Mirroring the spirit of ‘Harriet,’ both films share a thematic thread of African-American resilience, illustrating the profound impact of individuals who fought for their freedom in different historical contexts.

 4. Hidden Figures (2016)

 Hidden Figures,’ directed by Theodore Melfi celebrates the overlooked contributions of three African-American women mathematicians—Katherine Johnson (Taraji P. Henson), Dorothy Vaughan (Octavia Spencer), and Mary Jackson (Janelle Monáe)—at NASA during the Space Race.
-The film underscores their brilliance and resilience in the face of racial and gender discrimination.
+The film, based on Margot Lee Shetterly’s book, underscores their brilliance and resilience in the face of racial and gender discrimination.
 Mirroring the empowerment theme in ‘Harriet,’ ‘Hidden Figures’ showcases determination in a different arena.
 The stellar performances, captivating narrative, and historical significance make it a must-watch for those who appreciated the empowering storytelling in ‘Harriet,’ as both films illuminate the often untold stories of remarkable African-American individuals breaking barriers.

 3. Selma (2014)